Avast SecureLine VPN: FAQs

 What protocols does SecureLine VPN use?

-SecureLine VPN allows peer-to-peer torrenting through our data center locations:
+SecureLine VPN allows peer-to-peer connections through our data center locations listed below:

 - Prague, Czech Republic